JNaveenRoshan/Splunk_tutorial_materials/Infrastructure_Monitoring/Readme.md

    nano inputs.conf
    ```

-8. Copy the below code and paste it in the file (File is already available above)
+8. Copy the below code and paste it in the file (File is already available above).Replace the sourcetype IAS with the sourcetype you created when creating HTTP input
   ```sh
    [http://IAS]
    disabled = 0